 #1 Make getting there the adventure

 Taking a long haul flight is one of the worst things we can do for our planet.
-Where possible, see if you can hitchhike, take public transport or a boat – even if it is just one-way or part-way.
-Or even better, go human-powered and make the journey part of the adventure.
+Where possible, see if you can hitchhike, bus train or ferry…..even if it is just one-way or part-way.
+Or even better, go human-powered altogether.

-#4 Go plastic free
+#2 Go plastic free

 Think about the items you are using and taking on an adventure and see if there is a way to reduce the single-use plastic you are using.
 That could include….using filter systems so you don’t need to buy bottled water, making your own expedition food and reusing containers and swapping your plastic toothbrush for a bamboo one.

 Have you ever had a completely plastic-free expedition?

 #3 Purchase carefully

 See if the brands you are buying from have an environmental policy.
 If staying in a hotel or using a service, use google to try and help you source an eco organisation.
 Showing your support for these organisations shows others that we care how they treat the planet and will encourage them to follow.
 Eco-lodges are on the rise because more and more people are choosing to stay in them over conventional hotels.

 The more local you eat, the less distance the food has had to travel to reach your plate, therefore reducing your carbon footprint.
 The meat and dairy industry also puts a humungous strain on our planet.
 Reducing the amount of meat and fish you eat will really help you ‘do your bit’.
 Or you can go all the way and choose a vegetarian or vegan diet.
 This can really have a positive impact in some areas that you travel – like on many remote islands who are struggling because of overfishing (a lot of which goes to feed over indulging travellers)